JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 We cheered anyway.

 **ZADIE** (grinning)
 Of course we did.
-Bread, circuses.
-Same as this place.

-They pass an eccentric in glitter boots arguing with a parking meter.
-Zadie gestures.

-**ZADIE**
-See?
-Coliseum hasn't gone anywhere.
-Just traded lions for late fees.
+What's the saying?
+Oh yeah ...
+When in Rome?

 Aella chuckles, shakes her head.

-**AELLA**
-Sometimes I think humanity's greatest creation… is excuses.

-**ZADIE**
-And its greatest flaw?
-(beat)
-Not knowing it.

 They walk a few steps in silence.
 Smoke trailing.

-**AELLA** (suddenly, a spark of memory)
-You know what I did love?
-The philosophers.
-Greeks under olive trees, tearing each other apart with questions.
-(she exhales smoke)
-Where the hell are those fuckers these days?

 Up ahead, a drunk twenty-something in a wrinkled polo stumbles out of a bodega — **CHIP**.
 He blocks half the sidewalk, arms flung wide, sloshing a can of hard seltzer.

 **CHIP**
 Do you know who I am?
 Huh? _Do you even know?_
 (grinning)
-I closed three deals today.
-Three.
-Count 'em.
-Crypto, baby.
+Chip Duggan  ...
+Crypto King, baby!
+I hit the jackpot today.
 Changing the world.

 Zadie and Aella slow just enough to watch him wobble.

 **CHIP**
 My dad says I got more hustle than he ever did.
-And that man built an empire from scratch.
+And that man built his empire from scratch.
 Do you know what it's like to have greatness in your blood?
 (beat, sways)
 Course you don't.
 Look at you.

-**ZADIE** (mock-serious)
-You mean Chip doesn't count?
-(beat, to Aella)
-"Life is pain unless you're Chip."
-That's some heavy doctrine.
+Aella and Zadie share a conspiratorial glance.
+If Chip even knew.

 Chip thrusts his hand up for a high five, wobbling.

 **CHIP**
 Yo!
 Big night for me, guys.
 Huge.
-Closed deals, made bank.
-I'm basically unstoppable.
+Made bank. unstoppable.

 Zadie eyes the hand, smirks.

 **ZADIE**
 Mmm… yeah, no. How about elbows, Chip buddy?
-Let's bring back that timeless COVID greet.
+Let's bring back that timeless COVID greeting.
+Old school.

 He offers an elbow.
 Chip squints, then lunges too slow.
 Their elbows don't connect.

-**CHIP**
-Wait, wait—do it again.
-I got this.

-Zadie obliges, half-laughing.
-Chip still misses, stumbles sideways into the lamppost.

 **ZADIE** (mock-serious)
 Seamless execution.
 Wall Street precision, right there.